Visas and bureaucracy

 Other bureaucratic formalities

 In addition to the above, you may have to meet other requirements to enter the country.
 In this case, we recommend that you consult the page on our website where we discuss the subject.
-For example, the page on
+For example, the page on Health and Vaccinations to find out what medical requirements are required for travel to the country (if any).

 You can also contact your nearest consulate or make an online inquiry to an institution able to provide up-to-date information, such as the Moroccan Ministry of Tourism or the Ministry of Foreign Affairs, either the Moroccan or your country’s Ministry of Foreign Affairs.